moonrunnerkc/shadow-ecology/README.md

 ## Known Limitations

-- Edge creation is sentiment-based (positive/negative keywords) — crude but effective for v1
+- **Phenotype expression**: Prompt-based personality injection works but doesn't create as strong selection pressure as trained LoRA adapters would
-- Tension formula is simplistic (no graph topology analysis yet)
+- **Small mutation effects**: With mutation_rate=0.008, trait changes are gradual (by design) but may need tuning for different use cases
-- Merge logic is ultra-conservative (might keep too many near-duplicates)
+- **Evaluation variance**: Winogrande/TruthfulQA scores fluctuate due to small sample sizes (30 examples per seed)
-- No save/load in demo mode (ephemeral by design)
+- **No save/load in demo mode**: Ephemeral by design for quick testing
-- Model path is hardcoded (should be env var or config)
+- **Model path hardcoded**: Should be env var or config file

 ## What's Next

-This is v1.
-It works.
-The pipeline runs end-to-end.
-But there's room to explore:
+This is v2.
+The core architecture is solid.
+The evolution loop works.
+But there's more to explore:

-- More sophisticated contradiction detection (semantic similarity, not just keywords)
+- **Trained LoRA adapters**: 8 × rank-32 per-trait adapters would create stronger genome→phenotype connection than prompts alone
-- Graph-aware tension (consider node centrality, clustering)
+- **SQLite lattice backend**: Replace in-memory dict for >200k node scalability
-- Conditional belief nodes ("X when Y" logic)
+- **Graph-aware tension**: Consider node centrality, clustering in tension calculations
-- Multi-identity experiments (compare genome evolution across different data sets)
+- **Long-term evolution**: Run 1000+ seed experiments, track personality drift over extended periods
-- Long-term runs (feed it data over weeks/months, see what happens)
+- **Multi-task benchmarks**: Expand beyond TruthfulQA/Winogrande to test generalization

 ## License